-POL 304 International
+POL 304 International Organizations (3-0-3).

-Organizations (3-0-3).
-(Equivalent to SOC 304).
 Introduces the structure and function of international organizations and their role in economic, political, military, cultural or humanitarian relations among nation-states.
-Selected organizations such as the United Nations, NATO, OPEC and the WTO are examples.
+Considers selected organizations such as the United Nations, North Atlantic Treaty Organization, International Monetary Fund and the World Trade Organization.
 Prerequisite: POL 202.

-POL 305 Public International Law

-(3-0-3).
-Examines substantive international law, including the Law of the Seas, crimes against humanity, environmental law, the Geneva accords, international treaties, regional treaties, the Charter of the United Nations and trade agreements.
-Analyzes selected legal institutions such as the International Court of Justice in The Hague and other tribunals dealing with international disputes.
+POL 305 Public International Law (3-0-3).
+Covers international law, including the Law of the Seas, the Geneva Convention, the Charter of the United Nations, crimes against humanity, environmental law, international and regional treaties and trade agreements.
+Focuses on legal institutions such as the International Court of Justice in The Hague.
 Prerequisite: POL 202.